pankaj-1976/hacktoberfest/CONTRIBUTING.md

+# General Info

+This is RGBA Color Generator made with HTML & CSS

 # Rules to Follow H1
 * No Plagiarism (Don't copy someone's work)
 * This folder should contain README.md containing author information